hj5230/frontier/README.md

 - ~~glowing cards shall have lifting effect when mouse hovering~~
 - abstract a state manager that load user settings (apperance, draggable-hub position, etc.) when app is mounted, and save when update | unmount
 - ~~add a license~~
-- build project route's content
+- ~~build project route's content~~
 - ~~deprecate local definition files with network request~~
+- switch inline styles into css modules

 ## Notes